 The midwinter doldrums have hit, and my clients and discussion group colleagues are reporting that their hens have feather loss in large patches on their heads, necks, and backs.
 Many think this could be molting; however, feather pecking/cannibalism is also a possibility.
 I recently visited a coop in Winfield and determined that cage agression, rather than molting, was the cause of feather loss.
 I also surveyed the coop and gave the owner some suggestions for improving conditions.

 Molting Patterns A molting bird will lose feathers in cycles, and not all at once in one area.
 You can see this especially in a wing molt: First one feather will be lost, then the one next to it, successively down the wing.
 Chickens will lose their feathers in order: head, neck, breast, body, wings, and tail.
-You will notice large amounts of feathers in the coop and run, and new feathers will appeared (covered by the old, as-yet-unshed feathers).
+You will notice large amounts of feathers in the coop and run, and new feathers will appear (covered by the old, as-yet-unshed feathers).

 There are two kinds of pecking problems: self-mutilation and cannibalism.